-New Musical CHARLESTON HARBOR to Kick Off Amas Musical Theatre's 'Dare To Be Different' Reading Series
+New Musical CHARLESTON HARBOR Kicks Off Amas Musical Theatre's 'Dare To Be Different' Reading Series Today

-Amas Musical Theatre will present Charleston Harbor, the first offering of Dare To Be Different, the previously announced series of new musicals and one-night only special events being held at A.R.T./New York Theatres (502 West 53rd Street - 10th Avenue & 53rd Street).
+Amas Musical Theatre presents Charleston Harbor, the first offering of Dare To Be Different, the previously announced series of new musicals and one-night only special events being held at A.R.T./New York Theatres (502 West 53rd Street - 10th Avenue & 53rd Street).

 In Charleston Harbor, A True Civil War Adventure with Historical Music, by Scott Winfield Sublett tells the story of Robert Smalls, the slave who stole a Confederate gunship and inspired Abraham Lincoln to open enlistment for black soldiers in the Civil War.

 "Robert Smalls is one of the unheralded heroes of the Civil War," Donna Trinkoff said.
 "He was born a slave even though his father was white and he fought both during and after the war to improve conditions for his race."

 Directed by Christopher Scott (A Midsummer Night's Dream), the cast will feature Darryl Reuben Hall (Cinderella), Lauren Hooper (Ragtime, Beauty & the Beast), Vanessa A. Jones (The Lion King, Caroline or Change), Dana Watkins (EDWIN: The Story of Edwin Booth, My First Time), Richard E. Waits (The Color Purple) and Curtis Wiley (Attack of the Elvis Impersonators, The Total Bent).